-A LLP winding up can be initiated voluntarily or by striking off or by a Tribunal.
+A LLP winding up can be initiated voluntarily or by a Tribunal.
 If a LLP is to initiate winding up voluntarily, then the LLP must pass a resolution to wind up the LLP with approval of at least three-fourths of the total number of Partners.
-If the LLP has lender's, secured or unsecured, then the approval of the lenders would also be required for winding up of the LLP.
+If the LLP has lenders, secured or unsecured, then the approval of the lenders would also be required for winding up of the LLP.

 Winding up of LLP can be initiated by a Tribunal for the following reasons:

 To begin the process for winding up of LLP, a resolution for winding up of LLP must be passed and filed with the Registrar within 30 days of passing of the resolution.
 On the date of passing of resolution of winding up of LLP, the voluntary winding up shall be deemed to commence.

 Once, the resolution for winding up of LLP is filed with the Registrar, the majority of Partners (not less than two) shall make a declaration verified by an Affidavit to the effect that the LLP has no debt or that it will be in a position to pay its debts in full within a period, as mentioned in the declaration, but not exceeding one year from the date of commencement of winding up of LLP.
 Along with the Affidavit signed by the majority Partners, the following documents must be filed with the Registrar within 15 days of passing of the resolution for winding up of LLP: